dark9ive/Linear_Algebra-HW/week09/programmingHW/README.md

 then multiply every points with the 3x3 transform matrix and draw them on a new chart.

+Finally, my code prints out the transform matrix for the user to verify.

 ## Example
 <img src=https://github.com/dark9ive/Linear_Algebra-HW/blob/master/week09/programmingHW/pics/Myexample.png >.